naveen2608/Sentithon-hackothon/README.md

 4. Sentiment Analysis:

-        4.1 Technique followed to arrive at a sentiment of post
+        4.1 Technique followed to arrive at a sentiment of post.

-5. Topic Modelling:

-        5.1 Technique used for topic modelling